dude-with-the-long-username/dude-with-the-long-username/README.md

   <br /><br />
   <samp>
-    I'm <a href="https://www.linkedin.com/in/rajeshg3/">Rajesh G</a>, a passionate Developer and Open Source enthusiast.
-I enjoy working on fascinating projects that push the boundaries of what I once thought was possible with computers.
+    I'm <a href="https://www.linkedin.com/in/rajeshg3/">Rajesh G</a>, a passionate Open Source enthusiast & Developer.
+I enjoy working on projects that're fascinating & make life more interesting/easier, be it ever so slightly.
   </samp>
   <br /><br />
   <p align="center">